AyeshaNayyer/Telecom-Customer-Churn-Analysis/README.md

 ## Risk of Churning Dashboard
 Leveraging High-Value Score and Churn Risk Score, this dashboard analyzes customer distribution, revenue by risk category, and tenure category.
-It uses complex DAX queries dervied from the weights assigned in the correlation graph for all features vs a customer churning to calculate which customers are at risk of churning.
+It uses complex DAX queries dervied from the weights assigned in the correlation graph for all features vs a customer churning to calculate which customers are at risk of churning.This graph is present in the EDA file

 ![At risk Dashboard](at_risk.png)